brookinsconsulting/gitlab-to-bitbucket/README.md

 This script depends heavily on existing tools and libraries to do most of the heavy lifting.

-Note: This solution is beta quality yet tested as functional.
+Note: This solution is stable and tested as functional.

 Version
 =======

-* The current version of GitLab to BitBucket is 0.1.1
+* The current version of GitLab to BitBucket is 0.1.2

-* Last Major update: March 22, 2017
+* Last Major update: March 24, 2017

 Copyright